gemrb/gemrb.github.io/GUIScript/functions/Button_SetPicture.md

 **Metaclass Prototype:** SetPicture (PictureResRef, DefaultResRef)

-**Description:** Sets the Picture of a Button Control from a BMP file.
+**Description:** Sets the Picture of a Button Control from a BMP file or a Sprite2D.

 **Parameters:**
   * WindowIndex, ControlIndex - the control's reference
-  * PictureResRef - the name of the picture (a .bmp resref)
+  * PictureResRef - the name of the picture (a .bmp resref) or a Sprite2D object
   * DefaultResRef - an alternate bmp should the picture be nonexistent

 **Return value:** N/A